BioJulia/Kmers.jl/docs/src/index.md

 ## Kmers.jl
-Kmers.jl provide the `Kmer <: BioSequence` type which implement the concept of a [k-mer](https://en.wikipedia.org/wiki/K-mer), a biological sequence of exactly length `k`.
+Kmers.jl provides the `Kmer <: BioSequence` type which implements the concept of a [k-mer](https://en.wikipedia.org/wiki/K-mer), a biological sequence of exactly length `k`.